peteroupc/encoding/api/com.upokecenter.text.Encodings.md

     public static byte[] EncodeToBytes(ICharacterInput input, ICharacterEncoding encoding)

 <p>Reads Unicode characters from a character input and writes them to a byte
- array encoded using the given character encoder.
+ array encoded using the specified character encoder.
 When writing to the byte array, any characters that can't be encoded are replaced with the byte 0x3f (the question mark character). </p> <p>In the.NET implementation, this method is implemented as an extension method to any object implementing ICharacterInput and can be called as follows: <code>
  input.EncodeToBytes(encoding)</code>.
 If the object's class already has a <code>